 Manifesto to «IDENTITY» Exhibition ( Ireland 2020)

 Human beings always create a belief system, their own social configuration.
-That for me is the identity, a set of beliefs, experiences, and environments that forge who we are, often transforming because we are constantly growing.
-We evolve looking to transcend, to live with the desire to leave a mark, to dream that our existence can change the environment.
+That for me is the identity, a set of beliefs, experiences, and environments that forget who we are, often transforming because we are constantly growing.
+We devolve looking to transcend, to live with the desire to leave a mark, to dream that our existence can change the environment.

 Manifesto Summer 2020